All charges dropped against State Rep. Dawnna Dukes

-AUSTIN (KXAN) — All the charges levied against State Rep. Dawnna Dukes have officially been dropped, according to court documents.
+AUSTIN (KXAN) — All the charges levied against State Rep. Dawnna Dukes have officially been dropped or resolved out of the courtroom, according to court documents.

 The Travis County District Attorney’s Office dismissed the charges Monday due to insufficient evidence and in the “interest of justice.”
 The documents also suggest the DA’s office won’t re-file the charges.